BelugaWhaleSam/BelugaWhaleSam/README.md

 - 💬 Ask me about **Blockchain, React**

 - 📫 How to reach me **sameermohd2k1@gmail.com**

-- ⚡ Fun fact **Beluga whale is easily recognisable thanks to its globular head**

 <h3 align="left">Connect with me:</h3>
 <p align="left">